How is this Canon compared to the best point and shoot camera?

 The camera’s recording speeds slow considerably when you’re forced to use the flash, and you may notice some photos with shadows in the corners when using the tiny flash that’s embedded in the corner of the front of the camera.
 Unfortunately, you cannot add an external flash to the ELPH 360.

 Movie recording with the Canon PowerShot ELPH 360 is easy, thanks to the dedicated recording button on the back of the camera.
 You can record videos in full HD resolution.
+Note that this camera uses SD/SDHC/SDXC memory cards for storage.

 One of the biggest problems with the Canon ELPH 360 is its below average battery life.
 You’ll receive less than 200 shots per charge, in large part because Canon had to shrink the battery for this camera to maintain its slim profile.
 Poor battery life is a common problem for really thin point and shoot cameras.